sushiroll4093/clone/Upgrading.md

 Compiled Assets
 -------------

-Regardless of how upgrade your Canvas installation, once you are done, you will need to recompile a number of assets, such as Javascript and CSS files.
+Regardless of how you upgrade your Canvas installation, once you are done, you will need to recompile a number of assets, such as Javascript and CSS files.
 We provide a tool that can do this for you.

 ```
 $GEM_HOME/bin/bundle exec rake canvas:compile_assets